C1200/blog/_posts/2020-12-11-welcome-to-my-blog.md

 Over the past few days I have been setting up this blog website.

-Here you can find updates with me and my company, [Ultimate Media](https://ultimatemedia.js.org).
+Here you can find updates with me and my company, [@UltimateMedia](/blog/userUltimateMedia).
 I will attempt to post at least once a week.

 Thanks for visiting!<br>
 Corey (C1200)